parti-renaissance/app-mobile/README.md

 ### Deploying the app for internal testing

 - run `eas build --profile production` to build the app for the platforms

+## Web info

+- use web folder for static files, vite generates the files in the public folder
+- `bun build:web` to build the static files like service worker, manifest, etc

 ## Contribution